d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 sigrecompute *[OPTIONS]*

 #### Description
-Recalculate the signature on the computers configuration.
+Recalculate the signature on the systems configuration.

 <aside class="notice">
 The sigrecompute command is not available on Redfish systems.